MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Select-String.md

 Name                           foo
 ```

-Piping to `Out-String -String` converts the formatted output into a multipel single-line string
+Piping to `Out-String -Stream` converts the formatted output into a multiple single-line string
 objects.
 This means that when `Select-String` finds a match it outputs only the matching line.

 ## Parameters